Breakfast Bagels are so easy to make and customizable. I like mine with egg, cheese, and ham but you could also make it with bacon.Jump to Recipe

-Luckily, we already had all of the ingredients so I was able to whip up a good, quick breakfast for all of us and saved “Big Breakfast Sunday” that week.
+Luckily, we already had all of the ingredients.
+I was able to whip up a good, quick breakfast for all of us and saved “Big Breakfast Sunday” that week.

 Ryan is a bacon hound, so I know he would devour a breakfast bagel if it had bacon on it!
-But Tyler and I don’t eat bacon and since these are made individually, I can make them each according to that persons tastes.
+But Tyler and I don’t eat bacon.
+I can make them each according to that person’s tastes.
+We use bagels in a similar way to make homemade pizza bagels, too.

 Step by Step